privacy-scaling-explorations/maci-platform/docs/01_setup.md

 > [!IMPORTANT]
 > We suggest including the --start-block flag, proving requires fetching all events from the smart contracts and by default starts from block zero, this would take a lot of time and is error-prone due to RPC provider limitations.

-Once you have the tally.json file you can rename it (tally-{pollId}.json), upload it and add it as an enviroment variable `NEXT_PUBLIC_TALLY_URL` to show the results.
+Once you have the tally.json file you can rename it (tally-{pollId}.json), upload it and add it as an environment variable `NEXT_PUBLIC_TALLY_URL` to show the results.

 ## Additional configuration